-On the face of it, payroll is simple.
+On the surface, payroll is simple.
 Multiply hours worked by the rate of pay, send the numbers to finance, and you’re done.
-The reality, of course, is more complex:
+The reality, of course, is more complex.

 Pay that works

-Time capture and approval: Employees clock on and off with a mobile app, onsite kiosk or SMS, with timesheets generated automatically and instantly available for review and approval.
+Time capture and approval.
+Allow employees to clock on and off with a mobile app, onsite kiosk, or SMS.
+But on top of that, make sure your time capture system automatically generates timesheets and that are instantly available for review and approval.
 Any queries can be solved before timesheets are sent to payroll.
-Deputy also manages custom pay rates, solving one of the biggest challenges in the payroll process.
+Bonus: find a system that manages custom pay rates, solving one of the biggest challenges in the payroll process.

-Payroll integration: Open APIs mean Deputy integrates easily into corporate payroll systems (and popular applications like Xero and Sage) eliminating the other key manual step in the gross pay data flow process.
-Finance staff are freed up from tedious admin and firefighting.
+Payroll integration.
+Your scheduling tool should easily integrate into payroll systems to eliminate the other key manual step in the gross pay data flow process.
+That way, finance staff are freed up from tedious admin.

-Reporting and compliance: Deputy creates an accurate audit trail of employee details and makes it easy to manage pay rates, accrue leave and track time worked, breaks taken and paid time off.
+Reporting and compliance.
+Ensure your system creates an accurate audit trail of employee details and makes it easy to manage pay rates, accrue leave and track time worked, breaks taken, and paid time off.